moorepants/dissertation/davisbicycle.rst

 videos, data file and R source code are archived at `<http://www.archive.org/details/BicycleSteerTorqueExperiment01>`_ .

-I created several figures, including :ref:`figTwrenchTorqueHistogram` and :ref:`figTwrenchTorqueSpeed` to get an idea of the range torques we would expect to see.
+The primary goal was to determine the maximum torques we will see for the types of maneuvers we are interested in.
+The histogram, :ref:`figTwrenchTorqueHistogram`, shows that we never recorded any torques higher than 5 Nm and table :ref:`tabTorqueManeuver` gives the maximum and minimum torques for each maneuver.
+Figure :ref:`figTwrenchTorqueSpeed` shows all of the recorded torques as a function of speed.
+There may be an underlying dependency on speed, i.e. that the maximum torques decrease as speed decreases.

+.. figTwrenchTorqueHistogram:

 .. figure:: figures/davisbicycle/twrench-torque-histogram.*

-The primary goal was to determine the maximum torques we will see for the types of maneuvers we are interested in.
-The histograms shows that we never recorded any torques higher than 5 n-m and table :ref:`XXX` gives the maximum and minimum torques for each maneuever.
-Figure :ref:`XXX` shows all of the recorded torques as a function of speed.
-There may be an underliying depedency on speed, i.e. that the maximum torques decrease as speed decreases.
+   :width: 4in

+   A histogram of the maximum recorded torques for all runs.
+The median is around 2 Nm with torques measured up to 5 Nm.

+.. tabTorqueManeuver:

 .. list-table::
    :header-rows: 1